ebzzry/ebzzry.github.io/en/src/retrospect.md

 knocked down, I will get back up again to continue the fight.
 I will hit hard, harder than than my last strike, as long blood courses through my body, and as long as I feel the tangible air of my breath.

-In closing, I’d like to leave these words:

->“If you’re going to try, go all the way.
-Otherwise, don’t even start.”<br>
->―Charles Bukowski